 The warmth of the sun is hiding behind cold, gray skies.
-But, your family still wants to have a good time despite the cold weather.
+But your family still wants to have a good time despite the cold weather.

 If you see the snowflakes falling, it’s time to step outside (but first, grab your coat and gloves).
 There’s lots of fun to be had in the snow.
-Whether you choose to go sledding, make snow angels, have a snow fight, or build a snowman (yes Elsa, we are talking to you), anything that starts with “snow” can be made into a free and exciting activity.
-If you don’t live anywhere where it snows but can take a short road trip to get your feet into snow, then that’s another affordable way to spend time together as a family.
+Whether you choose to go sledding, make snow angels, have a snow fight, or build a snowman (yes, Elsa, we are talking to you), anything that starts with “snow” can be made into a free and exciting activity.
+If you don’t live anywhere where it snows but can take a short road trip to get your feet into the snow, then that’s another affordable way to spend time together as a family.
 Be sure to pack some snacks and sandwich lunches from home to keep costs down on your journey.

 Have the urge to get creative?
 There are so many things you can do when it comes to arts and crafts that barely cost anything.
 Plus, kids love it!
 For example, you can take some colored construction paper and design paper crafts.
-It’s also a great learning experience because it helps children to develop their fine motor skills.
+It’s also a great learning experience because it helps children develop fine motor skills.
 Need another good reason to spend time making paper crafts?
 You can use them for budget-friendly Christmas and New Years’ Eve decorations.

 Feed your sweet tooth, pass some time, and fill up your home with an abundance of tasty aromas by hosting a bake-off challenge.
 It’s a cost-effective way to stir up some desserts because you’ll only need a few ingredients to be able to make a lot of different treats.
 Be sure to pick up the staples like eggs, oil, flour, vanilla extract, and some chocolate chips.